Does it make sense to rent out your vacation home for part of the year? How does it impact your tax deductions?

-If you rent your vacation property out for more than 14 days, you must include the rent you receive in income.
+If you rent your vacation property out for more than 14 days, you must include the rent you receive as income.

 However, you can deduct part of your operating expenses and depreciation, subject to the following rules.
 First, you must allocate your expenses between personal use days and rental days.

 Personal use includes vacation home use by your relatives (even if you charge them market rate rent) and use by nonrelatives if a market rate rent is not charged.